ManticoreGamesInc/platform-documentation/src/tutorials/portal_reference.md

 ## World Capture

 **World Capture** allows creators to take an image from the camera's current position of a game to allow Portals to show a glimpse into the world from other projects.
-This **World Capture** creates a cube map that can be populated by anyone one creating a portal to the game, including when the game shows up in any of the queues in **Home World**.
+This **World Capture** creates a cube map that can be populated by anyone one creating a portal to the game, including when the game shows up in any of the queues in **Core World**.

 !!! hint
-    Making sure all your games have cubemaps can set them apart in **Home World** and in any hub that uses Portals.
+    Making sure all your games have cubemaps can set them apart in **Core World** and in any hub that uses Portals.

 ### Use World Capture to Make a Game Cubemap